As a kid growing up in Chicago, Illinois in the 1940s, I loved

 Then one day my mother came home with a package for me from Marshall Field's.

 It was the book, Tune-in-Tales, written by Malcom Claire.
 And inside was an inscription:

 To Charlotte from Uncle Mal.
 I was thrilled.
 And I thought, Wow!
 He knows me.

 I read those stories over and over again.
 I still have that book today.

 I wrote my way through high school and college, married and became a teacher.
 And it was while I was teaching that the idea of becoming an author of children's books came to me.

 I enjoyed reading to the students in my classes.
 And they enjoyed listening.

 We read in the morning, we read in the afternoon (and sometimes we even did some math and science!)
 After a while I found that I was reading more to myself than to the kids.
 And I thought, Hey, I can do this!
 I can write a children's book.

 After several years of writing, sending stories to publishers and getting rejection letters, my first book, String Bean, came out.
 Oh happy day!

-That was over forty (gulp!) years ago.
-And now with four children, eight grandchildren, three great grandchildren, and twenty three published books, I'm still writing.
+That was over fifty (gulp!) years ago.
+And now with four children, eight grandchildren, five great grandchildren, and twenty three published books, I'm still writing.